mennthor/dotfiles/README.md

 ./main.sh
 ```

-This will install `xcode command line tools`, `homebrew` and all `brew` programs selected in `homebrew/Brewfile`.
+This will currently install `xcode command line tools`, `homebrew` and all `brew` programs selected in `homebrew/Brewfile`.
-Then OSX system settings specified in `osx/osx.sh` are applied.
-Lastly app settings are restored using `mackup restore`.
-Those settings are stored in the iCloud drive
+Then app settings are restored using `mackup restore`.
+Those settings are stored in the iCloud drive, mostly in plist files.

 ## Manual Steps